 1.5 oz mango puree, or concentrate (oasis)

 1.5 oz cranberry juice, preferably one with a darker colour.

 Pour mango in to highball glass (or rocks glass if you want to make it short).
 Next, fill the glass with ice.
 Gently pour Hpnotiq into the glass so that it floats among the ice on top of the mango puree.
 Now, carefully pour the cranberry juice making sure not too pour too heavy.
 Try to maintain a layered effect.
 You can pour over a bar spoon or gently spin the glass while pouring each step so that its evenly distributed.

 Garnish with an orange wedge, cherry and a monkey cocktail stirrer if you can get one.

 With mangos coming into season now, good ones should start appearing at supermarkets.
-I prefer the flavor of champagne mangos over the dark green ones.
+We prefer the flavor of champagne mangos over the dark green ones.
 Hpnotiq is a pale blue vodka liqueur flavored with fruit juices and a touch of cognac.
-At only 34 proof, it's not going to make this as strong as a rum cocktail, but maybe that's the point.
+At only 34 proof, it’s not going to make this as strong as a rum cocktail, but maybe that’s the point.
 After a Painkiller and Monkey Sex, you still need to navigate home, or in our case, back to the cruise ship.
 Does the Magnetic Monkey help you find your bearings to ensure a safe journey, or is it designed pull you back to the Monkey Bar for a return visit?
-Only Dion knows the answer, but I am guessing it's probably both!
+Only Dion knows the answer, but we are guessing it’s probably both!